connieoooiii/connieoooiii/README.md

 - 💻 I am a software engineer who's excited to share this space with everyone
 - 🩺 Previous background in healthcare
 - 🧋 Boba and coffee enthusiast
-- 🍙 Ask me about my favorite anime or manga!
 - ☁️ I have the fluffiest land cloud/Samoyed ever
 - 💪🏼 Always looking for new challenges and opportunities to learn and grow.